syncfusion/blazor-docs/src/charts/chart/date-time-axis.md

 **Applying Padding to the Range**

-Padding can be applied to the Minimum and Maximum extremes of the range by using the [`RangePadding`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.AxisModel.html#Syncfusion_Blazor_Charts_AxisModel_RangePadding) property.
+Padding can be applied to the minimum and maximum extremes of the range by using the [`RangePadding`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.AxisModel.html#Syncfusion_Blazor_Charts_AxisModel_RangePadding) property.
 Date time axis supports the following types of padding,